6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Introduction

-{An inherent characteristic of these technologies is that their channel models significantly deviate from the ones in the conventional \ac{ff} regime, requiring more accurate \ac{nf} models.} There are three NF features that make the scenario distinct, namely, \ac{swm}, \ac{sns}, and \ac{bse}.
-In particular, the validity of the plane wave approximation is violated when the antenna arrays are {electrically large (i.e., large with respect to the wavelength, such as \acp{elaa} and \acp{ris})} and operate at short distances so that the \ac{swm} (or wavefront curvature) has to be taken into account~\cite{dardari2022nlos}.
+There are three features that make the NF scenario distinct, namely, \ac{swm}, \ac{sns}, and \ac{bse}.
+In particular, the validity of the plane wave approximation is violated when the communication distance is short and the antenna arrays are electrically large (i.e., with respect to the wavelength)~\cite{dardari2022nlos}.
+In this case, the SWM (or wavefront curvature) has to be taken into account.
 In addition, due to \ac{nf} scattering, local fading, and blockages, different antenna elements observe the signal propagation from the same source differently, thus resulting in a \ac{sns} across the array~\cite{de2020non, tian2023low}.
 Finally, when such arrays operate with wide bandwidths and frequency-independent phase shifters, the \ac{bse} causes different signal frequency components to be focused towards different areas~\cite{cui2022near}.

-Although the mentioned \ac{nf} features can introduce significant degradations under conventional \ac{ff} processing, they can also be exploited to improve the wireless system performance.
-For example, significant efforts have been invested in \ac{nf} communications, e.g., the advantages of mitigating co-channel interference and improving the spectral efficiency have been demonstrated~\cite{wang2023extremely, zhang20236g}.
-For \ac{las}, \ac{nf} \acp{dof} have also been exploited, e.g., \ac{swm} to support narrowband systems~\cite{nearfieldSense_TWC_2022}. {However, an overview of the \ac{nf} \ac{las} opportunities (e.g., reduced hardware and extended coverage) and challenges (e.g., high model complexity, calibration processes, and performance-cost trade-offs) is still lacking.}
+When ignoring these features and adopting conventional \ac{ff} processing, model mismatch happens, causing significant performance degradation, especially when the SNR is high~\cite{chen2022channel}.
+On the other hand, the NF features, when correctly accounted for, can be harnessed to improve communication and L\&S performance.
+For example, significant efforts have been invested in \ac{nf} communications, {as evidenced by studies highlighting its benefits in} mitigating co-channel interference and improving spectral efficiency~\cite{wang2023extremely, zhang20236g}.
+For \ac{las}, \ac{nf} features have also been exploited, e.g., \ac{swm} to support narrowband systems~\cite{nearfieldSense_TWC_2022} and \ac{los}-blocked scenarios~\cite{dardari2022nlos}, and \ac{sns} for blockage detection~\cite{tian2023low}.
+However, an overview of the \ac{nf} \ac{las} opportunities (e.g., reduced hardware and extended coverage) and challenges (e.g., high model complexity, calibration processes, and performance-cost trade-offs) is still lacking.